 - fraud

-- laws and regulations
+- · laws and regulations

-- going concern
+- · going concern

-- related parties
+- · accounting estimates

-- accounting estimates.
+- · related parties.

 This report includes a series of questions on each of these areas and the response we have received from the Authority's management.
 The Audit and Standards Committee should consider whether these responses are consistent with its understanding and whether there are any further comments it wishes to make.